V33RU/CommandInWiFi-Zeroclick/README.md

 ### Description :
 This code is designed to interact with Wi-Fi SSIDs stored on client devices.
 It is common knowledge that devices save Wi-Fi SSIDs internally, and understanding how they store and discover these SSID names is crucial.

 From my observations, some devices allow SSID names to be used as carriers for payloads.
-In scenarios where devices lack proper security, these payload-bearing SSIDs can be executed at the Linux level.
+In scenarios where devices lack proper security, these payload-bearing SSIDs can be executed at the bash level.
 The reaction of a device to specific payloads is key here.
 If a device interprets a payload as a command, it can range from causing Denial of Service (DoS) to enabling Remote Code Execution (RCE).
 This includes actions like opening ports for unauthorized access, which can significantly impact network-based IoT devices.

 My code specifically targets this vulnerability by forcing the device to reboot whenever it encounters an SSID that carries a predetermined payload.
 This approach demonstrates the potential impacts and risks associated with how devices handle SSID names.